Find flight deals and promotional fares to Manila from across Australia.

-Philippines flights from $249 return
+International flights from $318 return

 Valid for travel until 30 June 2019.
 Sample fare is Perth-Tokyo.
 Booking must be made 50 days in advance.
 Destinations include New York, Chicago, Boston, Los Angeles, San Francisco, Washington D.C., Vancouver, Toronto, China, Taiwan, Japan, Philippines, Vietnam, Thailand, India, Amsterdam, Barcelona and more.

 Cebu Pacific is a low-cost Philippine carrier that typically has the lowest fares to Manila as well as direct flights from Sydney and Darwin.
 They are strict with their 7kg hand-luggage rule, though, so if you’re not a light traveller, it’s wise to pre-book check-in luggage when you book your flight.

 If you prefer the full-service treatment when flying, Philippine Airlines has a low-cost flight with in-flight meals and a 30-kilo baggage limit included in their lead-in fares.
 They fly direct to Manila from Sydney, Melbourne, Darwin and Cairns and onwards to many destinations beyond, such as Japan or China.

 Manila Airport can be very chaotic and Terminal 1, where many international flights land, is one of the most overcrowded terminals in Asia.
 It gets very busy, so factor in plenty of time for transits and getting to your destination.

 Sign up to the newsletters for AirAsia, Cebu Pacific and Philippine Airlines or follow them on social media so you’ll know as soon as one of the frequently held sales is on.